10 Best Summer Jobs for Teachers That Pay $25+ Per Hour

 - A headset with a microphone

-Check out our guide on how to teach English online from home to learn more about this summer side hustle for teachers.
+Read our guide on best online tutoring jobs to learn more about this summer side hustle for teachers.

 Do you like meeting new people and have a flexible schedule?
 One of the top summer jobs for teachers is to drive for a ridesharing service.